Sophokles187/data-cards/README.md

 ### Dynamic Updates

 DataCards can automatically update when properties of displayed notes change.
-This is particularly useful when using plugins like Meta Bind that allow editing properties directly in the preview mode:
+This is particularly useful when using plugins like Meta Bind that allow editing properties directly in the preview mode

 - **Global Setting**: Enable or disable dynamic updates for all DataCards in the plugin settings
 - **Per-Card Setting**: Individual cards can override the global setting with the `dynamicUpdate` property